travis-ci/docs-travis-ci-com/user/enterprise/troubleshooting-guide.md

 ### Strategy

-Following the reports observed, the current workaround is to have the user re-sync the account with GitHub to generate a new token and overcome the GitHub limitation.
-There are two options to do so in Enterprise:
+The workaround for this issue is to manually re-sync the user account with GitHub.
+This will generate a fresh token for the user account that has not reached any GitHub API limits.

+There are two options listed below to initiate a sync between your Travis CI Enterprise instance and GitHub instance.

 1) A user can sync via Web UI in profile page and clicking on  `Sync account`